Dylouwu/MyNixy/.github/assets/README_template.md

 ## 😿 Non-declarative things

 - Zen and its settings, logins (which can both be alternatively synced with a firefox account, or a password manager for the logins), mods and extensions must be installed manually from the browser directly.
-- Tailscale, Discord, Github Copilot, and other softwares
+- Tailscale, Discord, Copilot logins and settings must be done manually
-- Steam launch options (included in `nixos/steam.nix`)
+- Steam launch options (included in `nixos/steam.nix`) and game library
 - Modrinth modpacks, JVM arguments, and other Minecraft-related things
 - And maybe more ☔